affiliateweapons/zshai/README.md

-# zshai
+# zsh.ai
-The most powerful and secure Zsh framework focused on hardening, optimization, automation and monetization.
+Powerful Zsh framework with a focus on security &amp; hardening of local and remote systems. https://zsh.ai